GenesysCloudBlueprints/deploy-webmessaging-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ### Test your deployment

 Once the deployment is complete, you will see that there is a `web/` directory created containing an `index.html` file.
-This file has a pre-configured Javascript widget containing the information needed to start your chatbot using Genesys Cloud Web Messaging.
+This file has a pre-configured javascript widget containing the information needed to start your chatbot using Genesys Cloud Web Messaging.
 This HTML file can be deployed using any web server.

 For the purposes of this blueprint, I used the [caddy](https://caddyserver.com/docs/install) webserver to host the HTML file containing the web messaging widget.
 Caddy is a single binary, lightweight web server that can easily serve as a file server (especially for a small project like this).